 Extensively validated – high correlation with regulatory assays

-The assays is extensively validated, over 450 compounds have been tested, including a selection of compounds form the ECVAM library and Toxcast library and various types of customer compounds.
+The assay is extensively validated, over 450 compounds have been tested, including various types of customer compound as well as reference compounds listed by EU’s Reference Laboratory for alternatives to animal testing (ECVAM library) and by US’ Environmental Protection Agency (EPA; Toxcast library).
 The ToxTracker assay showed a very high sensitivity (94%) and specificity (95%) for the detection of genotoxic compounds and has a strong correlation with the regulatory assays.
 Please read more on the tab validation.

 The assay is validated using the ECVAM suggested library (EU) and a selection of compounds from the Toxcast library (USA) and of carcinogens and non-carcinogens.
 The ToxTracker assay showed a very high sensitivity (94%) and specificity (95%) for the detection of genotoxic compounds.
 Please read this article for more information on the validation.
 Currently over 450 compounds have been tested in the assay, and we are routinely screening for customers.